 Examples include video surveillance systems and surveillance cameras, physical security measures, access control systems, and any other security measure that organizations use as part of a security system.

-Physical security and safety systems can help to mitigate numerous potential risks, including loss prevention in retail and other settings and physical access control to manage access to secure areas and prevent unauthorized access (including residential facilities on university campuses and restricted access areas on corporate campuses).
+Physical security and safety systems can help to mitigate numerous potential risks, including loss prevention in retail and other settings and physical access control to manage access to sensitive areas and prevent unauthorized access (including residential facilities on university campuses and restricted access areas on corporate campuses).

 How Physical Security Differs from Cyber Security (and How They’re Connected)